yalhessi/lemmafinder/README.md

 ### Lemmafinder
 We are now ready to make this project.
-Run `cd lemmafinder && dune build && dune install`
+Run `cd lemmafinder && opam config subst theories/LFindLoad.v && dune build && dune build && dune install`

 ## Environment Setup
 In the folder that you run make or coqc export the following environment variable